ElegantEngineeringTech/laravel-invoices/README.md

 }
 ```

-### Notification Attachment
+### Attaching Invoices to Notifications

-You can easily attach an invoice to your notification like this:
+You can easily attach an invoice to your `Notification` as follows:

 ```php
 namespace App\Mail;